The Statistical Mechanics of Indistinguishable Energy States and the Glass Transition: Derivation of the Distribution Functions

 Equation (\ref{equ:dexp}) while holding $z>0$, does not have the exact form of any previously known in the literature.
 Other double-exponential distributions such as the Gompertz and Gumbel functions have different acceptable ranges of parameters\cite{winsor1932gompertz,EVD}.
 In particular, the Gumbel cumulative distribution function (CDF), is known as the type I extreme value distribution (EVD), which is used to model the maximum values of random variables\cite{EVD}.
 It takes on the general mathematical form,

 The clear difference is that the Gumbel CDF features a double negative exponential, corresponding to the condition $z = -1$, of which is physically impossible in most systems.
 A Gumbel CDF must approach $1$ as $x \to \infty$ and $0$ as $x \to -\infty$.
-Moreover, in Equation (\ref{equ:dexp}) $n_j$ actually grows as $\epsilon_j \to 0$ or (if $z>0$), which is characteristic of an occupation number rather than a normalized probability measure.
+Moreover, in Equation (\ref{equ:dexp}) $n_j$ actually grows as $\epsilon_j \to 0$ or (if $z>0$), more commonly observed with occupation numbers rather than a normalized probability measure.

 On the other hand, the Gompertz distribution is typically used to model mortality rates or growth\cite{winsor1932gompertz}.
 Its probability density function (PDF) has the form,